DataStax-Academy/ac220-01-sensor-data/intro.md

               <img src="https://datastax-academy.github.io/katapod-shared-assets/images/logo-astradb.svg" height="40px" />
             </div>
             <h2>Cloud database service built on Apache Cassandra</h2>
-            <p>You will use a free cloud database service that runs a Cassandra cluster for you.</p>
+            <p>You will connect to a free cloud database service that runs a Cassandra cluster for you.</p>
             <a href='command:katapod.loadPage?[{"step":"step1-astra"}]' class="btn btn-primary btn-astra">
               Start with Astra DB
             </a>